 Options are continuing to grow for virtual credit cards, but they still aren’t universally accessible.
 Currently there are just a handful of options, and some card issuers only offer personal virtual credit cards without a business option.

 To get a virtual credit card, you follow the exact same process as most credit card applications.
 Apply for one of the following credit cards, making sure it allows for a virtual card option, and then enroll online or in their app to begin generating virtual credit cards for your use.

 American Express created vPayment as a business-only option that allows for a new virtual card creation for each transaction, with controls set such as expiration, budget, and merchant.
 The AmexGo app allows for the same measures but is more streamlined and hands-off for contractors, freelancers, and infrequent users.

 Citibank virtual cards

 Citibank offers virtual card creation for select credit cards – not all.
 Users must enroll in the extra feature online and then go through the steps in their Virtual Card Creation process to create a one-time use virtual number.
-You can also designate a time period for the card to function, as well as a dollar limit.

 Capital One Eno

 Capital One Eno is an interesting virtual assistant linked to a credit card.
 The technology is a plugin extension to be used on a desktop, making it very easy to quickly generate a virtual credit card number for an online merchant.
 Eno provides some customization, such as naming the card for the particular vendor, but does not provide budget limits.
 This means that for each purchase or vendor the limit is your existing credit card limit.

 Divvy offers virtual card number generation to mask your actual credit card information and to better control spend.
 With Divvy virtual cards you can create a temporary card for one time use, or a subscription card for ongoing payments.